 In colder climates, on challenging terrains, or during steep hikes, these trail shoes might not be sufficient.
 However, they are an excellent choice for trail runners, straddling the line between hiking boots and athletic shoes.

-The lug pattern on the rubber outsoles isn’t very deep, which is generally suitable for trail running.
+The lug pattern on the rubber outsoles is deep (4.5mm), which makes it generally suitable for trail running.

 Those with wide feet might struggle to find a comfortable fit, as these shoes tend to run small.
 While light and easy on the feet, they don’t offer much ankle stability for steep inclines.